garvit-exe/electronic-Document-Management-System/README.md

 1. Download the project zip file

-2. Extract the file and copy 'edms' folder
+2. Extract the file and copy `edms` folder

 3. Paste inside root directory (for xampp - xampp/htdocs, for wamp - wamp/www, for lamp - var/www/Html)

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)

-5. Create a database with the name 'edmsdb'
+5. Create a database with the name `edmsdb`

-6. Import 'edmsdb.sql' file (given inside the zip package in the 'SQL File' folder)
+6. Import `edmsdb.sql` file (given inside the zip package in the `SQL File` folder)

 7. Open the project (http://localhost/edms)